Familias de Terlingua

 Victoriano Molinar married third wife Rosario Galindo Mesa circa 1890

-It appears that Rosario had the following three children from a prior marriage.
+It appears that Rosario had three children: Eduardo, Andrés, and María from a prior marriage.
 Note that in Eduardo Galindo Molinar's death record reported by Mrs. Luis Hernandez she gives the name of Eduardo's father as Victoriano Molinar.
 Perhaps Victoriano adopted Eduardo and his siblings Andrés and Maria.

 [Note: if you have more information on them please text to 404-797-4253]